RELATED: What Colour Goes Well With Green?

 9. Dark Pink And Purple

-Like lush pink and purple, this colour combo is best suited to younger gals.
+This colour combo is more than lush.
 Think unicorns and cotton candy!
 Of course, adjust these colours a few shades darker or a few tints lighter and you can still pull the combo off in a high fashion look.

 For something truly bold, try this combination of a dark purple sweater, bright orange pants, and neon pink heels!